metriport/metriport/packages/fhir-sdk/README.md

 ```

 **Available type guards:**
-There is a type guard available for every existing FHIR resource type.
-If it has a medplum fhirtype, there is a type guard for it.
+Use the `is<ResourceType>` type guard to check if a resource is of a specific type.
+There is one for every fhir resource type.
+Use them whenever possible over writing your own type guards.

 ## Example Use Cases